 Since I got the idea to start WeMontage three years ago, I’ve had to rely on the support of both friends and strangers.
 So I started wondering, which group has been more helpful-friends or strangers?

 My immediate answer to that question was, strangers have been more helpful.
 And there were a few times friends have disappointed me.
 But then I really thought about it and came to a slightly different, more nuanced conclusion.
+Some strangers recommended that I use an invoice template for my business to improve efficiency.
+I might have to take them up on it.

 I also wondered what other people’s experiences have been when starting a business, so I reached out to a few folks, and I’d like to share with you my experience and what others had to say about the matter.